intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/tips.md

 ## Tips to Reduce the Processing Time

 The ImageNet 2012 validation contains 50000 images.
-Therefore, the LPOT will take hours to quantize and evaluate the models.
+Therefore, the Intel® Neural Compressor will take hours to quantize and evaluate the models.

 There are several tips to reduce the whole data processing time: